-When doing changes to your property such as renovations.
 Before the completion of the property changes, the update of the property deed should be done.
-This prevents possible hurdles when selling your property in future.
+This prevents possible hurdles when selling your property in the future.
 Some of the updates you should provide in property deeds include:

 - Adding a swimming pool